 Students will acquire a critical understanding of current debates and issues relating to science education, and will be guided and supported in developing their subject knowledge.
 We expect students to engage with reading and research into science education and to regularly reflect upon their own progress, towards meeting the teaching standards across the 11–16 age range.

-The Chemistry PGCE offers unique opportunities including teaching sessions at off-site locations such as museums and Kew Gardens, developing students’ understanding of learning science outside the classroom.
+The Chemistry PGCE offers opportunities including teaching sessions at off site locations such as museums and Kew Gardens, and possible residential trips, developing students’ understanding of learning science outside the classroom.

-The Secondary PGCE consists of three core modules: two Master’s-level (level 7) modules, which are assessed through written assignments, and the Professional Practice Module, which is assessed by the observation of practical teaching in placement schools.
+The Secondary PGCE consists of three core modules: two subject-related Master’s-level (level 7) modules, which are assessed through written assignments, and the Professional Practice module, which is assessed by the observation of practical teaching in placement schools.
+Students may teach: Students may teach:

 Key Stage 3: science (including elements of physics, chemistry, biology)